prafullnayan/DATA-SCIENCE-PORTFOLIO/README.md

         * Hyperparameter tuning is done with the help of Keras Tuner.
         * Main objective was to reduced the false negative value(model predicted to not pneumonic bit the person has pneumonic.)
         * This is achieved to high extent.
+        * This is an end to end project from data wrangling o deployment on heroku.

 3. **Data Analysis and Visualization**
       1. [India Air Quality Index](https://github.com/prafullnayan/DATA-SCIENCE-PORTFOLIO/blob/master/India%20Air%20Quality%20(Project).ipynb)